rashanjibowu/enuffjs4d3/01_variables_datatypes/variables_datatypes.md

 ### Constants

-In truth, Javascript doesn't really have constants, but through some APIs and libraries, they have been made available:
+In truth, Javascript doesn't really have constants.
+However, some APIs and libraries simulate the effect of constants:

 ```{javascript}